AdobeDocs/asset-compute.en/help/using/custom-application-internals.md

 ### Download source files {#download-source}

 A custom application only deals with local files.
-Downloading the source file is handled by the [Asset Compute SDK](https://github.com/adobe/asset-compute-sdk#adobe-asset-compute-worker-sdk).
+The [Asset Compute SDK](https://github.com/adobe/asset-compute-sdk#adobe-asset-compute-worker-sdk) handles the downloading of the source file.

 ### Rendition creation {#rendition-creation}